 |Typical A level offer||ABB, including History.|

-|Other qualifications||Applications from those offering alternative qualifications are welcome|
+|Other requirements||Applications from those offering alternative qualifications are welcome.|

 |Module title||Module code||Credits|